bcraig83/CleanArchitecture/readme.md

 - Upgraded dependencies to the latest and greatest.
 - I have to admit a lack of understanding of EF Core.
 I think I may have made a mess of the persistance layer.
 Specifically,  the "InitialCreate" class.
 Let's call it a work-in-progress for now!

+### Presentation

+- I've made this layer a directory.
+The rationale is, that we may went to present the same app in a variety of formats.
+Maybe we will have an application that we can hit via a REST API, that project can go in here, but call down into the Application layer.
+But then we might need the same functionality via gRPC.
+Perhaps we need a command line version of the App, or a Blazor application, or a desktop application.
+All these 'runtime' apps should live here, and have no business logic, only 'protocol' logic, if required.
+- I've started implementing a REST API to prove it out.
+Will add more over time.

 ### Tests

 - Split the tests by type.